 A BEAUTIFUL SMILE

-Durable, porcelain inlays designed to fill cavities for chewing teeth
+Durable, porcelain dental inlays designed to fill cavities for chewing teeth

-Inlays are similar to fillings, providing a solid replacement for parts of a tooth lost to decay or damage.
-However, inlays provide a more durable surface than fillings, making them particularly suitable to replace cavities in chewing surfaces on the back teeth and large areas on the front teeth.
+Dental inlays are similar to fillings, providing a solid replacement for parts of a tooth lost to decay or damage.
+However, dental inlays provide a more durable surface than fillings, making them particularly suitable to replace cavities in chewing surfaces on the back teeth and large areas on the front teeth.

 Confidence In Your Smile